What Is Authorisation in SOC 2?

 Policy Development and Documentation

 A rigorous policy development process begins by defining measurable access control benchmarks.
-Organizations:
+Organisations:

 - Establish a Role Taxonomy: Break down functions into specific roles, aligning each with clearly delineated access privileges.